aimms/documentation/webui/widget-options.rst

 Item Actions
 ------------

-.. important:: Item Actions are available in software versions from AIMMS 4.73 onwards.
+.. important:: Item Actions are available in software versions from AIMMS 4.73 onwards as part of Experimental Features.
 Item Actions is currently available only for the Map widget.
+Please reach out to AIMMS support on how to enable Experimental Features.

 Item Actions are a set of actions/procedures that can be defined via the model and configured for identifiers that are specified for a widget.
 These item actions are displayed when the user performs a right-click on the data elements in the widget.
 Item actions are defined per identifier and the right-click item action menu only appears on the data element associated with that identifier.